lynleyaldridge/webpage/content/post/2021-01-10-experimenting-with-sql/index.en.markdown

 ## Load packages

 Let's start by loading packages.
-First, install any packages not previously used by typing the following command directly into the console (to install odbc, for example): `install.packages("odbc")`.
+First, install any packages not previously used by typing the following command directly into the console (to install odbc, for example): `install.packages("odbc")`

 Then run the following.